phobos-storage/phobos/doc/handling_unavailable_tapes.md

 If the command suceeds, then the tape will be inserted back into the system as a fresh new one, and Phobos may use it in the future to try and hold data.

-For the fourth state, ythe tape can be inserted back into Phobos as an already filled Phobos tape.
+For the fourth state, the tape can be inserted back into Phobos as an already filled Phobos tape.
 However, you must ensure the extents have been properly deleted as explained in Phobos side's (fourth step)[#fourth-step].
 Then, use the following command:

 ```
 phobos tape import <tape label>
 ```